Sausage and Basil Marinara Sauce for the Freezer

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in this Sausage and Basil Marinara Sauce is friendly for all phases of the original South Beach Diet and most other types of low-carb eating plans, although tomatoes definitely have some carbs.
+Every ingredient in this Italian Sausage Marinara is good for low-carb eating plans and friendly for all phases of the original South Beach Diet.
+And although tomatoes definitely have some carbs, if you limit the serving size this tasty sauce only has 5 net carbs per serving.
 This would be perfect served over Zucchini Noodles for a low-carb meal or for South Beach Phase One.

 Find More Recipes Like This One: